Skip to main content

 Tip: Because the machines are delicate, children younger than 7 aren’t allowed, and this policy is enforced.
 Check the Facebook page for updates and specials.

-Details: Admission is $23 for adults and $20 for kids ages 7–14.
+Details: Admission is $23 for ages 15 and older; $20 for kids ages 7–14.

-Find it: 508 Maynard Ave.
-S. Seattle
+Location: 508 Maynard Ave.
+S., Seattle

-More Pinball: The Northwest Pinball Collective is a newer player on the pinball scene, operating on a membership model.
+More pinball: The Northwest Pinball Collective is a newer player on the pinball scene, operating on a membership model.
 Members join and then have access to play a variety of pinball games at its center, called The Sanctuary, in North Seattle.
 Our impression is this spot is for super fans vs. dabblers.

-West Seattle Bowl
+West Seattle Bowl, Seattle

 There is archaeological evidence that suggests bowling might date back to ancient times.
 West Seattle Bowl isn’t that old, but it has been around since 1948.
 Bumpers are available on every lane here, so you won’t have any gutter balls.
 A nice feature is that you can choose which bowlers get the bumpers, so they are raised or lowered automatically depending on who is bowling.
-Mercer Island mom Kelsey Joyce called this spot “family-friendly and clean."

 Tip: Make reservations on weekends at this popular spot.

-Find it: 4505 39th Ave.
-S.W, Seattle
+Location: 4505 39th Ave.
+S.W., Seattle

 More bowling: Get your bowl on at all these spots around town: Spin Alley in Shoreline, Roxbury Lanes in White Center, Lynnwood Bowl & Skate, Bowlero in Lynnwood and Bowlero in Tukwila (formerly Acme Bowl).